Let's not divide people further in the country: Sonu Nigam on 'Hindi national language' debate | Entertainment

 The singer's comments come days after Bollywood actor Ajay Devgn and Kannada actor Kichcha Sudeep engaged in a Twitter spat over Hindi being a national language.

-Devgn had tweeted, ''Hindi was, is, and will always be our national language'', a remark that he made to counter Sudeep's comments that Hindi was no longer the national language.
+Devgn had tweeted that, ''Hindi was, is, and will always be our national language'', a remark that he made to counter Sudeep’s comments that Hindi was no longer the national language.

 At an event here on Monday, when Nigam was asked about his stand on the debate, the singer said he was puzzled that this was even a topic of discussion.